How European enterprises are deploying, scaling, and governing AI in the era of the EU AI Act — a strategic market analysis for 2026.

 Employee resistance, insufficient AI literacy programs, and failure to redesign workflows around AI capabilities.

-What our research points to for the next 18 months
+What this analysis points to for the next 18 months (analytical interpretation, not forecast certainty)

-Physical AI (robotics, autonomous systems) will surpass software-only AI investment in European manufacturing by 2027 Q2.
+Physical AI (robotics, autonomous systems) is on track to rival software-only AI investment in European manufacturing.

-Sovereign AI infrastructure initiatives (France, Germany, Netherlands) will attract 40%+ of hyperscaler investment in EU data centers by 2027.
+Sovereign AI infrastructure initiatives (France, Germany, Netherlands) will attract a growing share of hyperscaler investment in EU data centers.

-Agentic AI systems (multi-agent orchestration) will replace 30–40% of routine knowledge work in financial services by end of 2027.
+Agentic AI systems (multi-agent orchestration) will take on a growing share of routine knowledge work in financial services.

-The complete 2026 European Enterprise AI report with full methodology, granular industry data, and exclusive benchmarks.
+The complete 2026 European Enterprise AI market analysis with full methodology and industry detail.
 Free to download.